awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   The name of the table\.
 For Hive compatibility, this name is entirely lowercase\.
 + `VersionId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID value of the table version to be retrieved\.
+A `VersionID` is a string representation of an integer\.
+Each version is incremented by 1\.

 **Response**
 + `TableVersion` – A [TableVersion](#aws-glue-api-catalog-tables-TableVersion) object\.